-The EA fails to meaningfully address or analyze dissenting science that contradicts the Forest Service's claim that mechanical thinning effectively curbs climate-driven wildfires and protects community safety.
-It also fails to consider a reasonable range of alternatives, including alternatives that could better accomplish the primary stated objectives of community protection from wildfires, based on the evidence presented above.
+The Forest Service fails to meaningfully address or analyze dissenting science that contradicts the Forest Service's claim that mechanical thinning effectively curbs climate-driven wildfires and protects community safety.
+The agency must fully consider alternatives that could better accomplish the primary stated objectives of community protection from wildfires, based on the evidence presented above.

-Moreover, the EA improperly relies on a Forest Service study, North et al. (2022), that has been thoroughly discredited and has been found to represent a "falsification of the scientific record" (Baker et al. 2023).
+Moreover, the Forest Service has recently improperly relied on a Forest Service study, North et al. (2022), that has been thoroughly discredited and has been found to represent a "falsification of the scientific record" (Baker et al. 2023).